kscheltema/100-days-of-code/log.md

 **Thoughts:** Not much done today ;(
 **Link to work:**  see screenshot in my tweet @KobusScheltema

+### Day 7: July 3, 2022
+**Today's Progress:** More refactor items complete and the impacts managed on the header.
+Header, Footer and LogoContainer has conditional css based on screen sizes.
+**Thoughts:** Need to work on rendering a singular Blog Item.
+**Link to work:**  see screenshot in my tweet @KobusScheltema

 ### Day 5: July 1, 2022
 **Today's Progress:**
 **Thoughts:**